The Halo Bispectrum Multipoles in Redshift Space: Results

 For $\kmax=0.06\kMpc$, the combination $B_0+B_2$ properly recovers the best-fit values of the bias parameters obtained from the joint analysis of the real-space power spectrum and bispectrum along with the fiducial value of the linear growth rate $f$, which are shown by the gray, dashed lines in the bottom-right panel.

 The addition of the quadrupole $B_2$ greatly reduces the large degeneracy between the linear bias $b_1$ and the growth rate $f$, as well as with the quadratic bias parameters, characterising the monopole-only constraints.
 This qualitatively confirms the expectation that the bispectrum monopole does not fully capture the information potentially present in the anisotropic, redshift-space bispectrum \cite{YankelevichPorciani2019, GualdiEtal2020}.
-On the other hand, including as well the hexadecapole leads to no significant improvement for any parameter and we will drop it from all results that will follow.
+On the other hand, including as well the hexadecapole leads to no significant improvement for any parameter and we will drop it for all the tests that will follow.